See below all the courses on offer in the Conservatoire

 TU Dublin Conservatoire has a long tradition in the provision of performing arts education and artistic research, and its postgraduate programmes foster artistic, intellectual and creative development in performance, composition, pedagogy and musicology.

-The Conservatory is home to The Research Foundation for Music in Irelandwhich promotes the dynamic musical life of Ireland.
+The Conservatoire is home to The Research Foundation for Music in Irelandwhich promotes the dynamic musical life of Ireland.
 Given the centrality of music to Ireland’s culture, the Research Foundation advances the study and performance of music in Ireland to national and international audiences, to the scholarly community and to the music industry.

 Students also benefit from being part of TU Dublin’s large research community through the Graduate Research School and collaborate with fellow artistic researchers at GradCAM: Graduate School for the Creative Arts and Media.